merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 Patterns are created in the `patterns` folder.
 A pattern is an encapsulated block of markup with corresponding styles, scripts and data.
-For a better overview it is useful to define different types of patterns.
+For a better overview it is useful to define different types of patterns in `config.json`.
 It is recommended to make subfolders like `atoms`, `molecules` & `organisms`
 A pattern uses the following structure: